Gorilla back in Cincinnati Zoo after long California stay

 The Gorilla Foundation contended the transfer would harm Ndume.
 U.S. District Judge Richard Seeborg in San Francisco ruled in February that the gorilla should be returned .

-The foundation says it was sad Ndume was moving .
+The foundation said this week it was sad Ndume was moving .

+The Cincinnati Zoo says Ndume is among 50 gorillas born there.
+Ndume is a western lowland gorilla , which are critically endangered.